Levels of AGI for Operationalizing Progress on the Path to AGI: Acknowledgements

 \section{Acknowledgements}

-Thank you to the members of the Google DeepMind PAGI team for their support of this effort, and to Martin Wattenberg, Michael Terry, Geoffrey Irving, Murray Shanahan, Dileep George, and Blaise Agüera y Arcas for helpful discussions about this topic.
+Thank you to the members of the Google DeepMind PAGI team for their support of this effort, and to Martin Wattenberg, Michael Terry, Geoffrey Irving, Murray Shanahan, Dileep George, Blaise Agüera y Arcas, and Ben Shneiderman for helpful discussions about this topic.